Breastfeeding

 The safety of breastfeeding while a mother is taking a medication may be assessed by weighing the risks of potential adverse effects in the baby, against the benefits of the medicine for the mother and the benefits of breastfeeding for the baby and mother.

-Minimising Transfer of medications into Breastmilk
+Minimising transfer of medications into breastmilk

 • Avoid using medicines unless they are necessary.